 It was 2005, and I’d just finished classes for the day at a Spanish language school in Guanajuato, Mexico.
-The instructors, José Luis, Esmeralda, and Guillermo had invited my classmates and I out for happy hour at one of their favorite bars.
+The instructors, José Luis, Esmeralda, and Guillermo had invited my classmates and me out for happy hour at one of their favorite bars.

 We all ordered a beer, either the familiar mainstays Pacifico and Corona, or (for those of us feeling more adventurous) the local favorite, León.

-When the waitress came back with our drinks, she handed José Luis his beer, but also a tall, frosty mug with an a deep reddish brown liquid in it.
-As he poured his beer into the glass, explained that this was a Michelada or a “Mexican Bloody Mary”.
+When the waitress came back with our drinks, she handed José Luis his beer, but also a tall, frosty mug with a deep reddish-brown liquid in it.
+As he poured his beer into the glass, he explained that this was a Michelada or a “Mexican Bloody Mary”.
 As I was to find out, depending on the restaurant and region of Mexico where you order it they make it differently, but it always includes lime juice and chile powder/hot sauce and usually includes Clamato, soy sauce, and Worcestershire sauce.

 Intrigued, I ordered one myself and from the first sip, I was hooked.

 Like a Bloody Mary, this drink is a considered hangover remedy.
 And like a Bloody Mary, this drink was savory, spicy, and tart.
 The michelada ingredients include an exciting mix of flavors, but I’ve had trouble making it at home.

 But after only 8 years, I’m happy to announce that I’ve finally come up with a recipe that brings me back to that very first michelada and rivals the best ones I’ve had when traveling in Mexico.

 - Clamato (or tomato juice, if you really can't stomach the idea of clam juice in your beer)

 - 3-4 splashes hot sauce, more or less to taste.
 I use Tapatío.